How to Calculate the Useful Life of an Asset

 The useful life can be estimated based on the IRS Publication 946, Appendix B, asset history, asset condition when purchased, manufacturer’s specifications, quality of maintenance, and climate.
 We discuss these below.

-IRS Publication 946, Appendix B, contains estimates for the useful life of assets for almost every industry and application.
+IRS Publication 946, Appendix B, contains useful life estimates for assets for almost every industry and application.

 2. Asset History